openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 # Monoprice Whole House Audio Binding

-This binding can be used to control a Monoprice MPR-SG6Z (10761), Monoprice Passive Matrix (39261) & Dayton Audio DAX66, Monoprice 31028, Dayton Audio DAX88 or Xantech MRC88 whole house multi-zone amplifier system.
+This binding can be used to control the following types of whole house multi-zone amplifier systems:
+* Monoprice MPR-SG6Z (10761), Monoprice Passive Matrix (39261), Dayton Audio DAX66 and compatible clones
+* Monoprice 31028 or OSD Audio PAM1270
+* Dayton Audio DAX88
+* Xantech MRC88, MX88, MRAUDIO8X8, or CM8X8

 The binding supports two different kinds of connections: